 If you want major comfort and flavor, you’ve got to add this irresistible potato dish to your regular meal rotation and your holiday menu.
 Once you try this recipe for homemade cheesy scalloped potatoes, it’s one you will want to make again and again.

-Looking for some different side dishes?
+Looking for some different side dishes that are perfect for the holidays or a family dinner?
 Here’s some other family favorites:

-If you try this delicious cheesy scalloped potato recipe, let me know!
+If you try this delicious recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Print Recipe Pin Recipe